Healthcare Administration, M.H.A.

 - Graduate Record Examination (GRE)

 - Graduate Management Admissions Test (GMAT)

-- Undergraduate cumulative GPA of 3.0 or higher
+- Undergraduate institutional GPA of 3.0 or higher

 - Undergraduate major GPA of 3.0 or higher